siddharthshah87/grid-services/volttron-ven/docs/LOCAL_VEN.md

 If you see `MQTT disconnected: unexpected (code 7)`:
 - This indicates a duplicate client ID
 - Ensure no other VEN is running with the same client ID
-- The local VEN uses timestamp-based unique IDs to avoid this
+- Both VEN versions use timestamp-based unique IDs to avoid this
-- Check: `ps aux | grep ven_local` to see running instances
+- Check running instances: `ps aux | grep ven_local`

 ### Connection Timeout